 Having a bushy hipster beard has become a trend nowadays.
 For some people, growing beard requires a lot more than just letting it grow naturally.
-Minoxidil, being the no. 1 hair regrowth product, is used by many people to grow beard.
+Minoxidil, being the no. 1 hair regrowth product, is used by many people to grow a beard.
 Many articles recommend Kirkland or Rogaine minoxidil for this purpose.
-Are they really the best minoxidil for bear growth?
+Are they really the best minoxidil for beard growth?
 I would say 'no'.
 This blog will explain why.

 Minoxidil works for facial hair without any doubt

-If you think it about it, minoxidil can revitalize dormant hair follicles and reverse the hair loss course, it makes sense that it can help grow hair from the follicles on the face.
+If you think it about it, minoxidil can revitalize dormant hair follicles and reverse the hair loss course, so it makes sense that it can help grow hair from the follicles on the face.

 In reality, it works effectively to grow hair just about anywhere with hair follicles.
 If you are on the fence, there is a clinical trial conducted in Thailand showing that 3% minoxidil is effective for facial hair growth around the beard area (2).

 Kirkland and Rogaine minoxidil are good option, but not the best